-There is a bulletin, which is like a program that is handed out by a greeter every morning.
-When you open it up the first one to three pages have the order of service listed.
-The titles of what are happening are in bold.
+There is a bulletin, which is like a program that is handed out by a greeter every service.
+If you need large text bulletins, there are some on the information stand at the back of the church.
+They are kept to the upper right of the visitors’ book.
+When you open it up, the first one to three pages have the order of service listed.
+The titles of what is happening are in bold.
 When it is the congregation’s turn to read or speak, the text is usually bolded.
 If the Minister and congregation say something together usually you see “(in unison)” after the title.
-If you need large text bulletins, there are some on the information stand at the back of the church.
-They are kept to the upper right of the visitors’ book.
+If the congregation is going to sing something the hymn (song) is announced.

 Do people say the prayers?

-Sometimes.
-Look for the bold in the text after a prayer is listed or look for (in unison).
 We all say the Lord’s Prayer together.
+Often the Minister will say something like “we will pray in the words that Jesus taught us” just before we say the Lord’s Prayer together.
 If you don’t know the words (or want to check the version- we say it with the extra two lines on the end (For thine is the kingdom, the power and the glory, forever and ever.
 Amen) it is found in Voices United (red book) number 921 (top of page).
-Often the Minister will say something like “we will pray in the words that Jesus taught us.”
+Or it is also displayed on the screens at the front of the Church.

 How do you do the Psalms (responsive reading during Bible readings) here?

-The Psalm is found in Voices United (red book).
-Look for the page number the upper part of the page.
+You have the Choice of reading the Psalm in Voices United (red book) or reading it from the screen.
+For Voices United Look for the page number the upper part of the page.
 The “R” for refrain is a line of song that we sing .
-At the be the Refrain is sung twice (mostly it is the Choir that does it the first time) then the reading starts.
+At the begining the Refrain is sung twice (mostly it is the Choir that does it the first time) then the reading starts.
 You read the part in bold.
-When the “R” is reached we all sing the refrain.
+When the “R” is reached, we all sing the refrain.

 Is it okay to laugh in Church?

 Yes, if something is funny, laugh.
 The Minister feels better when we laugh at his jokes.
 It is okay to cry too.
-Sometimes we hear things that make us feel sad or we are remembering a sad event.
-It is okay to laugh or cry.
+Sometimes we hear things or are remembering things that make us feel sad.

 Is it okay to clap in Church?